CPA Exam Pass Rates | [Updated for 2025]

 Frequently Asked Questions (FAQs)

-No. You should select a discipline section based on your education, experience, interests, and career goals rather than relying on perceived difficulty.
+Select a discipline section based on your education, experience, interests, and career goals rather than relying on perceived difficulty.
 AICPA has emphasized that a higher pass rate does not mean a section is easier for every candidate.

 Read More About the CPA Exam